 Plan Ahead and Check the Weather

 One thing I do to prepare for my trip is to check the weather in advance.
 I also have a VERY thorough spreadsheet that has everything I might typically need while on the road, which keeps me from forgetting things.
 I once flew to San Francisco for a tradeshow only to realize that I forgot to bring shoes that were work-appropriate.
-After several days on my feet in uncomfortable shoes, I promised myself I would never make that mistake again.
+After several days on my feet in uncomfortable shoes (that I had to borrow from a colleague!), I promised myself I would never make that mistake again.

 I’ve been using the Cladwell app to organize my wardrobe and that’s been really helpful for planning and scheduling what I’ll take on trips.
-It also helps to generate quick outfit ideas that will work with the same pants or jackets.
+It also helps to generate quick outfit ideas that will work with the same pants or jackets, allowing me to make the most of the limited items in my suitcase.
+I can use this before I leave, or even when I am on the road to help me get dressed in the morning.
+This way I can focus less on planning outfits and more on business or enjoying myself.

 Also, because I love checking out boutiques I always know that when I’m traveling I can pick something up if I totally miscalculated the weather or forgot something.
 It helps relieve some of the anxiety that I feel about remembering everything.
 As a bonus, the next time I wear whatever I purchased in my travels, I know I will have a great story about how I found the special article of clothing.

-Since I have been working to get better at packing just the right amount of stuff for every trip, I’ll share some of the things that have helped me avoid overpacking:
+Even though packing is something I am working hard to get better at, I’ll share some of the things that have helped me avoid overpacking:

 Amy’s Tips to Avoid Overpacking